 - Sold out

-Oubi Bete Warrior mask
+Oubi Bete Warrior mask - SOLD OUT

 The imagination of the tribal sculptor Oubi has visibly focused on animal horns, here facing the inside of the face, powerful and stylized that are structured harmoniously around a human face.